mmhj/dsotm/README.md

 #### Installation script

-An installation script is provided with this repository, to install the theme simply copy this commands below into your terminal:
+I have made an installation script for this repository, in order to make it simple to install the color scheme.
+Simply copy the commands listed below into your terminal:

 ```console
 git clone https://github.com/mmhj/dsotm /tmp/dsotm